croxton/hda-starter-kit/README.md

 For instructions see [Async Alpine](https://github.com/Accudio/async-alpine).

 #### `vueComponents()`
-Vue components loaded on demand in content swapped by htmx, such as `<main>`.
+Vue components are loaded on demand in content swapped by htmx, such as `<main>`.
 Create components in `framework/components/vue`, and attach to elements with `data-vue-component="MyComponent"`.
 Determine the loading strategy for the component with `data-load=""`, and pass props via additional `data-` attributes.

 No initialisation step is required for Vue components, they are loaded and mounted automatically on demand as individual Vue application instances.